 Apple Pollination Chart

-Apples can be pollinated by most any other apple tree as long as both are blooming at the same time.
+Apple trees can be pollinated by most other varieties of apple tree as long as both are blooming at the same time.
+If you want to plant just one tree, there is a good chance you will still get fruit.
+In the

 For this chart, we have a assigned a letter based on when each apple blooms.